How to fix WordPress white screen of death

 WordPress displays blank screen after update

-There are some certain possibilities when you will face front website or wp-admin URL white screen issue.
-Some time we face WordPress white screen of death after migration.
+There are some specific possibilities when you will face front website or wp-admin URL white screen issue.
+Sometimes we face WordPress white screen of death after migration.

 WordPress white screen issue

 WordPress sites are the combinations of different themes and Plugins with different authors.
 To match the standard of code and avoid chances of code conflict is very difficult.
-And this is the major reason to get white screen of death.
-These problems were also picked up by crawl errors in Google Webmaster Tools along with http and ping monitoring, with a server response code of 500 being returned.
+And this is the primary reason to get the white screen of death.
+These problems were also picked up by crawl errors in Google Webmaster Tools along with HTTP and ping monitoring, with a server response code of 500 being returned.

 How to fix WordPress white screen of death problem

 - Have you recently updated your WordPress theme?